 Discussion

-In Exp 2.
-The participants' ability to reach their final decision before initiating their movement was intentionally limited by the shortened reaction time.
+In Exp 2 the participants' ability to reach their final decision before initiating their movement was intentionally limited by the shortened reaction time.
 Consequently, I expected the decision-making processes to occur during the movement and manifest in differences in the trajectory between the congruent and incongruent trials.
-Surprisingly, null results were observed for all the dependent variables.
-An examination of the reach area distribution shows a that a single participant had a strong opposite trend to the rest of the sample which might explain why a significant difference between the means could not be found (Figure 4, (b)).
-Expectedly, reducing the allowed reaction time in this experiment resulted in a large average number of excluded trials (M = 214.11, SD = 71.12) which can also explain the difficulty in detecting an effect.
+Yet this expectation was not borne out by the data, as null results were observed for all the dependent variables.
+An examination of the reach area distribution shows that a single participant had a strong opposite trend to the rest of the sample, which might explain why a significant difference between the means could not be found (Figure 4, (b)).
+Expectedly, reducing the allowed reaction time in this experiment resulted in a large average number of excluded trials (M = 214.11, SD = 71.12) which might also explain the difficulty to find an effect, as this also reduces the signal to noise ratio.

 Pilot Experiment 3